iamireku/new/README.md

     *   Add all the variables from your local `.env.local` file (e.g., `NEXT_PUBLIC_FIREBASE_API_KEY`, `NEXT_PUBLIC_SITE_URL`, etc.).
 Vercel will use these for the production build.
     *   **This is a critical step.** Your application will not connect to Firebase without these variables.

-3.  **Deploy:**
+3.  **Deploy via Git Push:**
+    *   Once your project is set up, you do not need to run any special commands to deploy.
+    *   Simply commit your changes and push them to your main branch:
+        ```bash
+        git add .
+        git commit -m "My latest changes"
+        git push
+        ```
-    *   Click the "Deploy" button.
-Vercel will automatically build and deploy your application.
+    *   Vercel will automatically detect the push, build your project in the cloud, and deploy it.

-After the first deployment, Vercel will automatically redeploy your application every time you push a new commit to your main branch.
-You will get a live URL for your application.
+**Important:** You do not need to run `vercel deploy` or other CLI commands from your local machine.
+This can cause build errors like the one you saw.
+The Git-based workflow is the standard and most reliable method for Vercel.